JakeD57/Transactional-Email-Template-/README.md

 # Transactional-Email-Template-
 A transactional email template for a burger restaurant.
-Desigs were created using canva.
-Please see below for a snip of what the email looks like.
-See the master branch for code.
-Style tags were used for the CSS but a CSS inliner (campaign monitor) will be utilized when testing and deploying the email.
-Please use the following live link for a preview of the project. https://htmlpreview.github.io/?https://github.com/JakeD57/Transactional-Email-Template-/blob/master/index.html
+Designs were created using canva.
+Style tags were used for CSS but a CSS inliner (campaign monitor) will be utilized when testing and deploying the email.

+Link for live preview of the project: https://htmlpreview.github.io/?https://github.com/JakeD57/Transactional-Email-Template-/blob/master/index.html

 <img src="https://i.ibb.co/bFC1NhH/Transactionalemailpart1.png" alt="Transactionalemailpart1">